niklasinde/niklasinde.github.io/README.md

 Everything i may or may not need in the future

-Alot of stuff to hopefully clarify the trash of a coding language R is.
-And help people understand that you can do everyting r does in python.
+A lot of stuff to hopefully need in the future.
+Main thing is data science notes and some coding snippets.